 Here are some things to know before you begin this process.

 - This article is about hosted surveys in Mailchimp.
-To learn how to add a simple poll or survey to your email content, read Add a Simple Poll or Survey to Your Campaign.
+To learn how to add a simple poll or survey to your email content, check out Add a Simple Poll or Survey to Your Campaign.

 - Your account user level must be Manager or higher to create surveys.

-- Each survey is associated with one audience in your account.
-After you finalize a survey, you cannot change the audience.
+- Each survey is associated with 1 audience in your account.
+After you finalize a survey, you can't change the audience.

-- Respondents who provide their email address will be added as either a subscribed or non-subscribed contact and count towards your monthly plan limit.
+- Respondents who provide their email address are added to your audience as a subscribed or non-subscribed contact.
+Both of these contact types count towards your monthly plan limit.

 - Looking for inspiration?
-Check out these ideas for how you can use surveys.
+Check out these ideas for how to use surveys.

 Create a survey

-When you create a survey, you'll choose an audience to associate it with.
-Responses will be collected in that audience, and people who opt in will be added as subscribed contacts.
+When you create a survey, you choose an audience to associate it with.
+Responses are collected in that audience, and people who opt in are added as subscribed contacts.